 Butter Steamed Baby Potatoes are super easy to make in one skillet on the stovetop.
 Enjoy buttery, melt-in-your-mouth potatoes in 35 minutes!

 This is the perfect potato recipe when you want something different from Mashed Potatoes or Roasted Potatoes.
-It’s an easy Side Dish of tender potatoes that melt-in-your-mouth with a delicious butter flavor.
-Give this amazing potato dish a try tonight or on your next Easter gathering!
+It’s an easy Side Dish of tender potatoes with a delicious butter flavor.
+Give this amazing side a try tonight or on your next Easter gathering!

 When you hear steamed food, you might immediately picture leafy green veggies or some healthy, not necessarily overly flavorful, diet recipe.
-But don’t worry, there is nothing bland about these amazing potatoes steamed in butter!
-Each pillowy, buttery bite of Steamed Baby Potatoes will have you wondering why you’ve never cooked your potatoes like this before.
+Don’t worry, though, there is nothing bland about these amazing potatoes steamed in butter!
+Each pillowy, buttery bite of Steamed Potatoes will have you wondering why you’ve never cooked your potatoes like this before.

 Ingredients

-- Baby potatoes: For this recipe, you need 2 gold baby potatoes.
+- Baby Potatoes: For this recipe, you need 2 pounds of gold baby potatoes.
 If you want to make a bigger batch, you can add more potatoes.
-You just have to make sure there’s enough room in the pan and you use enough butter for them to all be coated in melted butter as they cook.
+You just have to make sure there’s enough room in the pan, and you use enough butter for them to all be coated in melted butter as they cook.

 - Seasonings: For flavoring, all you need is salt, pepper, and fresh parsley.
 Make sure you use kosher salt, and not just table salt.
 Kosher salt is in larger salt flakes and works better for cooking.